marufmd/iRSpot-SF/README.md

     TTCTTGGGGAAGATTCATCTGGATATGTCAAGATGAGAGAGGATTATGATCGGCTAATGAAGAAT
     AACCGGACAACTAACGCAGCAAGACAGCTACTACACTACCCGGAAGACGCTTTGTGTA

+**Step 2:** Type the following command in the terminal:

+    $ python  model.py

 **Step 3:** Go to the folder "output".
 Open the text file "output.txt".
-It will show you the prediction for the DNA query sequence of "input.txt".
-HOT is shown for HOTSPOT and COLD for COLDSPOT.
+It will show you the prediction for the DNA query sequence of "input.txt". *HOT* is shown for HOTSPOT and *COLD* for COLDSPOT.
 For the sample DNA sequence it'll show:

     HOT